-Chapter 6, "Extending Operators and Built-In Functions," discusses general aspects of extending an operation and describes how to extend operator symbols and built-in functions.
+Chapter 6, "Extending Operators and Built-In Functions," on page 6-1, discusses general aspects of extending an operation and describes how to extend operator symbols and built-in functions.

 Casts

 The database server provides casts for the built-in data types.
 When you use UDTs, you usually need to provide casts.